smf541/PK-Group5/docs/source/quickstart.rst

 Quickstart
 =============
-I would be handy to have a quickstart guide!
+It would be handy to have a quickstart guide!